flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

     ![ECAM SD](../../assets/flypad/performance-landing-ecam-sd.png "ECAM SD"){loading=lazy}

 - Flaps:
-    - as required
+    - Planned landing flap setting (CONF FULL or CONF 3).

 - Overweight Procedure:
-    - as required
+    - Will the landing weight be greater than the maximum landing weight (Yes or No).

 - Reverse Thrust:
-    - This information can be obtained from the airport chart (see example below).
+    - Will reverse thrust be used (Yes or No)?
-    - Enter "yes" or "no" as per airport regulations
+    - Subject to airport requirements that can be found on the airport chart (see example below).

     ![Airport Chart Information](../../assets/flypad/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}